empowerthedao/ens-aragon-app/README.md

 The current functionality allows the Agent app installed into the app to set it's reverse record on the Ethereum Name Service.

-#### :rotating_light: Security review status: pre-audit
+#### :white_check_mark: Security review status: Audited
-The code in this repo has not been audited.
+The Solidity code in this repo has been audited, see [the report](https://github.com/empowerthedao/ens-aragon-app/tree/master/audit).

 ## Deployment Instructions